Dog Ate a Wasp – What to Do Next

-Dogs are curious animals and this can sometimes lead them to do silly things like eating a wasp or bee.
+Dogs are curious animals and this can sometimes lead them to do silly things like eating a wasp.
 Here are the immediate steps you should take if your dog gets stung.

 Monitor Your Dog Closely

 First, I would give the vet a call and monitor your dog’s condition closely.
 The swelling should happen very quickly if your dog got stung by the wasp.
 This situation will get dangerous if the sting happens near the dog’s throat as the swelling could lead to asphyxiation.
 The vet will be able to give the appropriate advice and ask the dog to come in if necessary.

 When you are calling the vet, ask if it is safe to give your dog a diphenhydramine like benadryl.
 The vet will also be able to give you the correct dosage to give to your dog in such a situation.
 Most first aid kits for dogs should come with this medication.